 Startup Grind’s monthly fireside chat interviews features entrepreneurs, founders, innovators, and investors with incredible stories to share with the Startup Community.
-This month they welcomed Wiley Cerilli, a Venture Partner at First Round Capital and founder of SinglePlatform.
-Leading the chat was Peter Crysdale, Director of Startup Grind’s NYC Chapter.
+This month they welcomed Wiley Cerilli, a Venture Partner at First Round Capital and founder of SinglePlatform, which was sold to Constant Contact.

 Before venturing into the world of business, Cerilli wanted to be a teacher.
 Meanwhile, his parents were both entrepreneurs.
 His father, a real estate developer, taught him early on that entrepreneurs see the world differently than everyone else.
 In observing the way his father approached refurbishing an old building by commissioning an artist to paint what looked like huge bay windows on the side, Cerilli learned a lesson about entrepreneurship.